-The stress response of the body is somewhat like an airplane readying for take-off.
+The stress response of the body is somewhat like an aeroplane readying for take-off.
 Virtually all systems (e.g., the heart and blood vessels, the immune system, the lungs, the digestive system, the sensory organs, and brain) are modified to meet the perceived danger (if a plane doesn’t get enough speed/power it doesn’t take off).
-And under ordinary circumstances a take off will not harm the plane, nor will stress harm you!
+And under ordinary circumstances, a take-off will not harm the plane, nor will stress harm you!
 But what would happen after take off if the plane kept going at full power?
 It's likely the engines would malfunction, maybe even have a catastrophic failure (break apart)!
-The fact is that engines are not designed to run at full power continuously; and neither are we.
-Yet in this modern and primitive world we live in, people are being stressed without there being a real life threatening danger present, at least most of the time.
-Our ancestors experienced real life threatening danger almost daily, predators, toxic foods, poisons etc. Although we do not face that kind of danger, a 30 or 40 mortgage can seem equally daunting.
+The fact is that engines are not designed to run at full power continuously, and neither are we.
+Yet in this modern and primitive world, we live in, people are being stressed without there being a real life-threatening danger present, at least most of the time.
+Our ancestors experienced real life-threatening danger almost daily, predators, toxic foods, poisons etc. Although we do not face that kind of danger, a 30 or 40 mortgage can seem equally daunting.
 A new star employee can threaten that promotion we've been working for.
-A takeover of our company, may mean redundancies!
-And so it goes, threats don't have to be life threatening any longer, they just have to feel that way to us.
+A takeover of our company may mean redundancies!
+And so it goes, threats don't have to be life-threatening any longer, they just have to feel that way to us.
 Worse than that, these perceived dangers don't even have to be real; even being a figment of our imagination will do it!

 So, there never has been a greater need to understand why we get stressed and even more important than that; what we can do to combat it!
 But can we combat it?
-Yes we can, effective stress management is key and with practice is highly achievable.
+Yes, we can, effective stress management is key and with practice is highly achievable.
 Even better than that is the fact that once YOU effectively manage stress, you will open yourself up to a side of yourself that you never even knew existed!
-That's right, you may not become a super hero but you will definitely open up the hidden power that lays deep within all of us.
-The human brain has hiden resources that can help all of us, much more than we ever thought possible!
-Just look at the Guiness Book of Records to see what humans are capable of?
+That's right, you may not become a superhero but you will definitely open up the hidden power that lays deep within all of us.
+The human brain has hidden resources that can help all of us, much more than we ever thought possible!
+Just look at the Guinness Book of Records to see what humans are capable of?
 We really are an incredible species and are capable of some remarkable feats.
 Better than that we have compassion and although not in the G B R, there are some incredibly loving and compassionate people out there.
-People who's courage and selflessness surpasses human normality and the world is a better place for them having been in it.
-Such power and passion lays with in You too!
+People whose courage and selflessness surpasses human normality and the world is a better place for them having been in it.
+Such power and passion lay within You too!

 That said, we first must learn to manage stress and fear.
-The recent killing of American journalist, James Foley, highlights how much danger people like him face every day, they don't do it for the money, they do it because they believe it is the right thing to do.
-Do they suffer stress, of course they do and for the most part it is real and appropriate because they are often in real danger; but it's how they handle life after the danger passes that allows them to do it again!
+The recent killing of an American journalist, James Foley, highlights how much danger people like him face every day, they don't do it for the money, they do it because they believe it is the right thing to do.
+Do they suffer stress, of course, they do and for the most part it is real and appropriate because they are often in real danger, but it's how they handle life after the danger passes that allow them to do it again!
 When you handle stress effectively, experience it when it's appropriate and don't when it's not, then you get to live life in all its beauty!

 External and Internal Stressors: - People can experience either external or internal stressors.